 At the Watson Institute’s special education schools, staff work with our students to ensure they are meeting their educational goals as outlined in their Individualized Education Plan (IEP).
 Staff also highlight the importance of helping students with special needs develop and expand their vocational and life skills through participation in philanthropic activities.

-Every year, students with special needs at the Watson Institute’s Education Center Sewickley participate in classroom projects to develop their vocational and life skills.
-A few times a year, these projects are created to also support charitable activities to teach the importance of supporting the local community and citizenship.
+A few times a year, these types of IEP activities are created to also support charitable activities to teach the importance of supporting the local community and citizenship.

 Students with Special Needs Support Community

 In recent years, students have made tug-of-war toys, a popular choice for dog lovers.
-This year, the project was geared towards animal lovers of all kinds.
+This particular life skills learning project was geared towards animal lovers of all kinds.
 Students elected to make bowties which could be worn by dogs, cats, or even rabbits!
 The bowties were made in a variety of colors and sizes to fit each animal’s unique personality.

 Through the generous support of Watson families, staff and community supporters, the students were able to raise more than $1,100 for Humane Animal Rescue this year which will support the spaying and neutering of shelter animals.